rbuj/explorer16/LEDsOnOffS3.X/README.md

-# Pinout
+# LEDsOnOffS3
+## Description
+Switch on D3:D10 LEDs by pressing and holding S3 switch button, LED is switched off when it's not pressed.

+## Usage
+- Set up the Developmnent Board:
+    - Unplug the 9V power supply and the programmer from the development board.
+    - Plug PIM to the development board.
-* Set switch S2 to PIM position.
+    - Set switch S2 to PIM position.
-* Install the jumper JP2 to enable the LEDs
+    - Install the jumper JP2 to enable the LEDs.
+    - Plug the 9V power supply and the programmer to the development board.
+- Set up the project:
+    - Open MPLAB X IDE.
+    - Select "File -> Open Project..." from the MPLAB X IDE menu.
+    - Select the project and click on "Open Project"
+    - Right click on project name, select "Set configuration" and select the installed PIM.
+- Run the project:
+    - Right click on project name, select "Run"

+## Pinout
-## Indicator LEDs
+###### Indicator LEDs
 | LED | dsPIC33FJ256GP710A | PIC24FJ128GA010 | Overlaps with |
 | --- | :----------------: | :-------------: | :-----------: |
 | D3  | RA0                | RA0             |               |